Dabble Review - Is Dabble DFS Legit? We Review Dabble's DFS App

 Overall, it's clear that Dabble was designed with the user in mind.
 Whether you're brand new to fantasy sports or a seasoned player, the intuitive design and smooth performance make it easy to jump in and start playing right away.

 At Dabble, the fantasy sports contest format is a pick'em style DFS contest, sometimes called "Player Props" or "More or Less" contests.
-Unlike traditional salary-cap DFS formats, such as those found in our DraftKings fantasy review, you don't build a full lineup under a budget.
+Unlike traditional salary-cap DFS formats, you don't build a full lineup under a budget.
+Instead, you're predicting whether individual players will go over or under their projected stats.
+You can select anywhere from 2 to 12 different player performance categories, which vary by sport.
+For example, basketball contests cover points, rebounds, assists, or blocks; baseball focuses on strikeouts, hits, or home runs; and football includes passing yards, receiving yards, rushing yards, or touchdowns.

 For each stat, you'll choose whether the player will record "More" or "Less" than the posted projection.
 It's that simple.
 The risk-to-reward element is where it gets interesting.
 The more picks you stack together, the higher the potential payout - ranging from 3x up to 1000x your stake.

+Keep in mind, though: all your picks must hit for you to win.
+That means while stacking many picks can increase your upside, it also reduces the probability of winning.
 Personally, I prefer to find a sweet spot with fewer picks, where I still get a solid payout but don't feel like I'm taking on too much risk.
 Once you've made your selections, you just hit "Place Entry" and track the results in real time as the games unfold.
+Our best bets page is a great resource if you want expert insight before locking in your picks.

 What really sets Dabble apart from a lot of other fantasy apps is just how social it is.
 Most DFS sites focus solely on the gameplay, but Dabble adds features that create a real sense of community.
 I already mentioned the "Banter" section earlier in this Dabble review, but it's worth bringing up again because it's such a standout feature.
 Having a built-in group chat for your leagues and contests means you can talk trash, celebrate wins, or just interact with other players in real time.